StrangeLuckCo/website/README.md

 ## Amazon AWS (S3)

 [Link here](https://us-east-1.console.aws.amazon.com/s3/buckets/strange-luck)

-All your files for the website are stored here for free/low-cost file storage.
+<small>All your files for the website are stored here for free/low-cost file storage.</small>

 ### How to upload a file: